-But at the same time, I remember back to the days when I shared an office (for three years) with a sports medicine physician.
-All day long, marathoners, triathletes, cyclists and weekend warriors would come through the medical clinic door complaining of chronic aches, pains and injuries that they'd been fighting for weeks, months and even years.
-However, with just a few of the simple recovery tips or home recovery gear you’ll discover in this chapter, these folks could have easily saved themselves expensive doctor’s office visits, surgeries, missed workouts, cancelled races, pain and frustration.
+I vividly remember the days when I shared an office (for three years) with a sports medicine physician.
+All day long, marathoners, triathletes, cyclists, and weekend warriors would come through the medical clinic door complaining of chronic aches, pains, and injuries that they'd been fighting for weeks, months, and even years.

-And in this chapter I’m giving you 26 of my top techniques to recover from your workouts with lightning speed.
-Sure, I've mentioned some of these gear, food, supplementation and underground recovery techniques before, but never aggregated all of them into one mighty blog post that will have you bouncing back from workouts, races, events and injuries as fast as possible.
+In today's article, you'll discover 23 of my top techniques, gear, and nutrition advice for rapid recovery from your workouts.
+Sure, I've mentioned some of these gear, food, supplementation, and underground recovery techniques before, but never aggregated all of them into one mighty blog post that will have you bouncing back from workouts, races, events, and injuries faster than ever.

 2. Stem Cell Therapy

 Yes, I'm going all-in with the fringe stuff early in this article.
 Stem cell therapy is another potent recovery method that has flown under the radar for some time now but is finally becoming a bit more mainstream in recent years.
 This is due to stem cells' ability to transform into neurons, muscle cells, and several different types of connective tissue, allowing for rapid joint regeneration and even the reversal of frailty related to aging.